na-na-hi/renget/archive/vp-plays.md

 [TOC2]
 ##Foreword
 I've decided that the previous thread archive was messy and kind of a pain to scroll through, even with thread numbers, so I've decided to make something a bit more organized.
 I've decided to move this to rentry.org for several reasons;
-1: no filter means I don't have to fugging bypass it whenever I want to make a vulgar subtitle (and so I can tell Nigger to go fuck himself for being a gay fucking leaf)
+1: no filter means I don't have to fugging bypass it whenever I want to make a vulgar subtitle (and so I can tell Nigger to go fuck himself for being a gay fucking leaf who keeps raiding my threads)
 2: fancy formatting
 3: I'll be able to provide links to skip to a certain LP instead of having to scroll through older stuff goals for this were: